 ORLA 5018: School Leadership for Adult Development (3 Credits)

 ORLA 5029: Supervision of Teaching and Learning (3 Credits)

-ORLJ 5340: Practicum in Conflict Resolution (3 Credits)
+ORLA 5340: Restorative Practices in Conflict Resolution (3 Credits)

-ORLA 6020: Pro-Seminar in Leadership Development (3 Credits ea, 2 Summer Course)
+ORLA 6020: Professional Seminar: SAT and Social Emotional Leadership (3 Credits ea, 2 Summer Course)

 ORLA 5532: Program Development: Teaching, Learning and Assessment (Continuation of ORLA 5029, Summer I)

 ORLA 6460: Internship in School Leadership (6 Credits, 450 Hours)